 Many homes and businesses in the American Southwest, including Texas, are built with a mixture of lime, water, and various building additives called stucco.
-In fact, a 2016 study found that between 50 percent and 60 percent of homes in this region of the U.S. are built with stucco.
-It’s a popular building material for dry climates due to its fire-resistance, energy efficiency, and insulation properties.
+A 2016 study found that between 50 percent and 60 percent of homes in this region of the U.S. are built with stucco.
+It’s a popular building material for dry climates due to its fire resistance, energy efficiency, and insulation properties.

 What Are the Major Issues Associated with Stucco Defects?

 Stucco is widely used in the Southwest and other dry climates and not as much in other parts of the country for a specific reason—it doesn’t hold up well in humid conditions.
-Unsurprisingly, water and moisture accumulation are major drawbacks of stucco construction, and they can lead to serious problems, including:
+Unsurprisingly, water and moisture accumulation are significant drawbacks of stucco construction, and they can lead to severe problems, including:

 - High levels of humidity inside homes